Electa-Git/PowerModelsDistributionStateEstimation.jl/README.md

 Static Distribution System State Estimation.
 A Distribution System State Estimator determines the most-likely state of distribution system given a set of uncertainties.
 These uncertainties may pertain to any "metric" of any network element, e.g., :vm of a :bus, :pd of a :load, etc.

 Currently, uncertainties may either be described by:
+- a nothing (this should disappear given Sander's single phase impl)
 - a deterministic value {Float64}, (I know...)
 - a continuous univariate distribution {Distributions.jl -ContinuousUnivariateDistribution}
+    * A Normal distribution, modeled through either wls or wlav approach
+    * A non-normal distribution, modeled through -logpdf

 ## Core Problem Specification